Request access to the cluster

 User HOME Directories

-Temporary and Working Storage Space
+Personal Working Storage

 [user@ui ~]$ lfs quota -hu $USER /lustre/$GROUP/WORK